 QWERTY Wireless Coding Keyboard

 With our Optimized coding keyboard we’ve actually totally redesigned the concept of what a keyboard in the 21st Century should be.
 We were essentially looking for a design that would lead to increased user work productivity.
 The Optimized keyboard has been designed with its alpha-character layout arranged so that the most frequently occurring characters in the English language fall readily to activation by the most agile fingers of the hand(s).
 The resulting alpha-character layout can also be easily memorized in about 10-20 minutes.
 All this means less finger-travel-time leading to increased typing-speed/productivity.

-Our keyboards are sold as part of a combo-set that comes with a wireless mouse and nano-receiver.
+Our coding keyboards are sold as part of a combo-set that comes with a wireless mouse and nano-receiver.
 They also feature hot-key and multimedia operation and provide five programmable keys that can be program-assigned to launch macros and a whole range of Windows operating system and Windows applications related software operations.

 Of course you can also use these keys to launch your most frequently used application command sequences.
 Just use the macro-record feature to record the command-key-sequences and then name-save the macro(s) for future loading with whatever applications you intend to use them with.
 Because you have 5 programmable keys, you can assign a different (application specific) macro to each of these 5 keys for use with any given application.